 There is now evidence that owning and caring for a pet can increase longevity, reduce stress, and boost morale among people with chronic illnesses and chronic pain conditions like rheumatoid arthritis (RA).

 People who own pets are also usually more active, which is an indicator of better health.
-This is especially true for people with arthritis, for whom physical activity is a key component in the management of their pain.
+This is especially true for people with arthritis, for whom is a key component in the management of their pain.

 As 95 percent of Americans consider their pets to be a legitimate part of the family, pets may also offer a vital source of emotional support that is a crucial part of living with an incurable illness or disability like RA.